 - Experience low or inconsistent WiFi signals

 - Want to extend the range of WiFi signal to the farthest corners of your home

 - Want to share your internet connection with someone living outside the coverage area of your WiFi router (this also allows you to keep the password of your WiFi router a secret)

 - Have tried relocating the Wi-Fi router to a central location, but it still fails to deliver a strong signal to all rooms

 - Find a lot of devices/people connected to the WiFi router, limiting its performance and overall signal quality

-- Are using an old router and don’t have any plans to upgrade the technology (still recommended to upgrade to at least N-compatible router)
+- Are using an old router and don’t have any plans to upgrade the technology (still recommended to upgrade to an at least N-compatible router)

 - Are unable to move the WiFi router to a central location because the ISP wiring is entering your home through an external wall

 - Are using Wi-Fi-enabled mobile broadband devices.
 Such portable devices offer very limited coverage and their WiFi signals drop quickly as you move away from them